Evaluation of Academic Work

 Repeat Course Policy

-Students are permitted to retake any course except FYS 100 First-Year Seminar.
+Students are permitted to retake any course.
 Credits and grade points for the first grade will be deleted from the cumulative record, while the grade itself will remain on the transcript.
 The course information will be listed in the usual manner the second time it appears on the transcript.

 The most recent grade counts toward the student’s cumulative grade-point average, regardless of which grade is higher.